walcht/neovim-unity/README.md

 - Q. Why does LSP take so long (e.g., couple of seconds) to provide completion at the start of Neovim?
+- A1.
+You can instruct Roslyn LS to provide diagnostics for the whole project (deteriorates the performance) or only for opened files.
+Play with these settings.
-- A. The language server has to read your whole project (or part of it - depending on the LSP settings) for proper LSP setup.
+- A1.
+The language server has to read your whole project (or part of it - depending on the LSP settings) for proper LSP setup.
 A little bit of patience at the start is needed.
+- A2.
 As instructed in the beginning of this guide, **just avoid using Omnisharp - it has numerous issues including severe memory leakage problems**.

 ---

 - Q. LSP stopped working/does not work, help!
-- A. Check LSP log by entering `:LspInfo` and solve issues accordingly.
+- A0.
+Check LSP log by entering `:LspInfo` and solve issues accordingly.
+- A1.
+Is the root directory correctly provided/discovered? (this root dir should be for Unity projects the folder which contains the Asset/ folder).
+- A2.

 ---